Skip to content

 What you will learn

-• How much work you can sustain as intensity increases
+• How efficiently you produce power as intensity rises

 Who is it for

-• Athletes preparing for structured training or competitions
+• Riders preparing for races or performance goals

-If you are healthy and clear the pre-screening, anyone can complete this test.
+If you are healthy and pass pre-screening, you can complete this test.

 DSC05877